shobande-femi/menufactory/README.md

 When user input cannot be matched with any transition definition, the state remains the same.
 You can also define a custom `defaultNextState`

+### Sessions
+A `Session` interface exists for defining interactions with whatever storage you may use for saving session info.
+By default, the menu used the `InMemorySession`.
+You may define yours by implementing `Session`.

+In your implementation, override `startStateName` and set to any value of your choice.
+This will be a reserved state name and any state definition (other than `startState`) that tries to use this name will throw a `ReservedStateName` exception.

+The key methods to implement are;
+* `start(sessionId: String)`: initializes a new session.
+Invoked internally before any state is run.
+If there is an active session for the specified sessionId, initialization is skipped
+* `set(sessionId: String, key: String, value: Any)`: stores a key-value pair in the current user session
+* `get(sessionId: String, key: String)`: retrieves a value from the current user session
+* `end(sessionId: String)`: deletes a user session.
+Invoked internally by final states.

 ## Serve Requests
 Now we are ready to deploy our USSD app.